 Sheds Are the Worst Place to Store These Items

 Having a shed is great, but you have to be careful with it.
 A shed is open to the elements, and those elements can wreak havoc on valuable items.
 Sometimes, storing certain things in a shed is practically the same as storing them outside, and you wouldn’t do that, right?
-Here’s a look at 35 things you should never store in a shed.
+Moisture, temperature swings, and even pests can quickly damage items even inside a shed.

 Paint

 Let’s face it, everyone stores their paint in the shed… but they really shouldn’t.
 Sheds are just too inconsistent in their temperature.
 Heat causes paint to separate or dry out, while cold can make it lumpy and unusable.
 So find somewhere else to store it!
+Even unopened cans can be ruined by extreme temperatures, leading to wasted money and frustration.

 Electronics

 Never ever store electronics in a shed.
 A shed gets full of moisture, and that moisture will ruin your electronics.
 The humidity and temperature fluctuations won’t help either.
 Many a person has stored something electric in the shed and found it no longer works when they go to turn it on.
+Corrosion, condensation, and even insect infestations can all take their toll on delicate circuitry.

 Food

 Absolutely never store food in the shed, not even canned food.
 It’ll rust.
 And storing fresh food in there will invite pests, and your items could end up being devoured by rats or bugs.
 Food needs to be indoors and behind seals.
+Even pet food and bird seed can attract unwanted critters and cause serious infestations.

 Important Documents

 Sheds are very prone to being broken into, and a thief could well make off with your important documents if you’re not careful.
 But even aside from that, humidity will warp the papers, and high heat will cause the ink to fade.
+Documents like passports, birth certificates, legal records, and financial papers should always be stored in a secure, climate-controlled place.

 Photographs

 Sheds are the worst place for your photographed memories.
 Humidity and heat can make photos stick together or fade, and insects and rodents may try and eat them.
 Keep your precious photographs in the house, in a sealed box.
 Don’t forget you can also scan them in to preserve them digitally.
+Photographic paper is especially vulnerable to environmental damage.

 Wine